 Most chemo drugs are given in one of these ways:

 - Sometimes chemo is a pill or liquid.
-You just swallow it as your doctor prescribes.
+You just swallow it.
 You can take it at home, but you must be careful to follow the directions.

 - Chemo can be given like a flu shot.
 The shots may be given in your doctor’s office, a hospital, a clinic, or at home.

 - Most often, chemo drugs are put into your blood through a tiny plastic tube called a catheter (CATH-it-ur) that’s put in a vein.
 This is called IV (intravenous – in-truh-VEEN-us) chemo.

 - Other types of chemo can be put right into the spine, chest, or belly (abdomen), or rubbed on the skin.

 You may get chemo once a day, once a week, or even once a month.
 It may all be given in 1 day, or you may need to get it for a few days in a row.
 It depends on the type of cancer you have and the drugs you’re getting.

 Chemo is usually given with breaks between treatment cycles.
 The breaks give your body time to rebuild healthy new cells and help you get your strength back.
 How long you get chemo depends on the type of cancer you have, your treatment goals, and how the cancer and your body work with the drugs.